-Attachment Trauma & Grief Therapy for Adults in Michigan
+Attachment Trauma & Grief Therapy for Adults Michigan

 If Any of These Sound Familiar, You're in the Right Place

-Not just "did that come across wrong?" — a full mental investigation.
+Not "did that come out wrong?" — a full investigation.
 What you said.
 How they took it.
 Whether you need to fix it.
 Your mind won't let it rest.

-You keep giving more than you receive — and calling it love
+You give more than you get — and call it love.

-You show up, check in, hold space, and never ask for too much.
-And somehow you still end up feeling completely alone in your relationships.
+You show up.
+You check in.
+You hold space and never ask for too much.
+And somehow you still feel alone in your relationships.

 Most people who come to me are not lacking understanding.
 They are lacking the experience of their nervous system responding differently.
 That is what we build inside the session, not as homework.

-This Is What It Actually Feels Like Inside Your Body and Mind
+This Is What Attachment Trauma Actually Feels Like Inside Your Body and Mind

-You catch yourself adjusting in real time.
-Softening your tone.
-Adding extra explanation.
-Making sure nothing you say could be taken the wrong way.
+✓ You adjust in real time — softer tone, extra explanation, nothing that could be taken the wrong way.

-You agree to things you don't fully want to do…because saying no feels heavier than just handling it yourself.
+✓ You say yes when you mean no, because no feels heavier than just handling it yourself.

-Your nervous system learned to stay ahead because staying ahead kept you safe.
-It's just still running that program, even when you're no longer in that environment.
+Your nervous system learned to stay ahead because staying ahead kept you safe — and it's still running that program, even though you left that place long ago.

 You're not too much.
 You were just never given enough.